Promptly-Technologies-LLC/document-layout-annotation-editor/README.md

-# PDF Annotation Editor v2.0
+# Document Layout Annotation Editor

 A modern, feature-rich PDF annotation editor built with TypeScript, Express, and Vite.
 This application allows users to view PDF documents and create/edit annotations with a clean, responsive interface.

+Intended for use in creating datasets for fine-tuning the [Huridocs PDF Document Layout Analysis](https://github.com/huridocs/pdf-document-layout-analysis) model.

 ## Features